The carp problem

-Carp completely dominate freshwater fish communities in southeastern Australia – in many areas they comprise over 80% of fish biomass, exceeding 350 kilograms per hectare in some parts of the Murray-Darling Basin.
+Carp completely dominate freshwater fish communities in southeastern Australia – in many areas they comprise a significant proportion of fish biomass, sometimes exceeding 80% or 350 kilograms per hectare in some parts of the Murray-Darling Basin.

 Carp impacts are felt environmentally, economically and socially.
 They affect water quality, native fish, fishing and irrigation.
 We have funded an independent study to rigorously and transparently calculate the impact on Australia's economy.

 The key impacts of carp are as follows:

 - Carp are ‘ecosystem engineers’ – modifying waterways as they suck up mud.
 They stir up silt and muddy the water, blocking sunlight to aquatic vegetation, and impacting plankton, aquatic invertebrates, waterbirds, and native fish.

 - Carp are 'water wreckers' – their feeding activity lowers water quality and increases nutrient levels.
 They also impact zooplankton, which normally feed on microscopic planktonic algae.
 When combined, these factors can contribute to blue-green algal blooms that impact recreational use of waterways (i.e., swimming, skiing etc.).

 - Carp are 'resource hogs' – they take valuable food away from native fish.
 This particularly impacts smaller native fish species, but also larger species higher up the food chain.
 Some native species, like Murray cod, eat small carp, but this is not their natural food source.